18 Good Jobs for People With ADHD Based on Their Unique Strengths

 The legal and criminal justice field offers interesting and stimulating jobs that can fit your ADHD symptoms quite well.
 The quick-moving and fast-changing work can be a great fit.
 There are career paths that offer little chance for boredom and provide lots of opportunities for problem solving.
 It is important to note that some adults with ADHD report that the entrance and training requirements can be challenging, but once they meet the requirements and complete their training, they are quite successful within jobs that they love.
 Below are two occupations you might consider:

-Police officer—Working as a police officer can mean staying busy and active in a job that is constantly changing.
+Working as a police officer can mean staying busy and active in a job that is constantly changing.
 Every day is different, and you can be involved in countless law enforcement activities that keep you stimulated and fulfilled.
 And since police officers work around the clock, you could find quite a bit of variability and flexibility in your work schedule.

 - Annual salary range—$33,430 to $96,110 or more

-- Projected job growth—Four percent
+- Projected job growth—4 percent

-Private investigator—Becoming a private investigator or detective can lead you to engaging work in which you investigate financial, legal, or personal details for private clients.
+Becoming a private investigator or detective can lead you to engaging work in which you investigate financial, legal, or personal details for private clients.
 These could be individuals or businesses.
 The varied work that you are involved in could include collecting evidence, performing background checks, helping to find missing persons, and carrying out surveillance.
 And you may be able to work independently and set your own hours.

 - Annual salary range—$26,920 to $85,190 or more

-- Projected job growth—Five percent
+- Projected job growth—5 percent

 Jobs in the skilled trades can require you to draw upon a vast amount of practical and technical knowledge.
 You often get to work with your hands, communicate with all kinds of different people, solve any number of complex problems, and enjoy a wide variety of tasks to accomplish.
 You also typically have end goals that you are working toward, and achieving those goals can lead to improved confidence and satisfaction.
 Take a look at these jobs that may appeal to you:

-Auto mechanic—As an auto mechanic, you often get a variety of challenges that change with each workday.
+As an auto mechanic, you often get a variety of challenges that change with each workday.
 You will likely solve problems on a regular basis and get to work with your hands, using both manual and technological tools.
 You may also enjoy the interaction with other mechanics and workers in your shop, as well as with the customers whose vehicles you are working on.

 - Annual salary range—$21,020 to $63,330 or more

-- Projected job growth—Five percent
+- Projected job growth—5 percent

-Truck driver—A truck-driving career is one of structure.
+A truck-driving career is one of structure.
 You receive very clear directives that involve traveling from point A to point B. You get to spend independent time cruising on the road.
 And loading, unloading, and preparing your truck for trips gives you the opportunity to move around and release your energy.
 Plus, it is likely that you will also be responsible for performing light maintenance work on your truck, which adds even more variety to your job.

 - Annual salary range—$26,240 to $62,010 or more

-- Projected job growth—Five percent
+- Projected job growth—5 percent

 Technology careers can be a great choice for those who experience hyper-focus.
 Being able to intently focus on something for possibly hours at a time—without being distracted—can be of great benefit in a tech career that requires coding, as one example.
 But tech careers aren't just for the hyper-focused.
 Other jobs require you to move from task to task quickly, so you are able to shift focus and avoid the possibility of becoming bored.
 Whichever kind of tech career appeals to you, the sector generally offers opportunities for a lot of diverse problem solving, independent work (while still getting to interact with others), and flexible scheduling outside of a typical office environment.
 Check out two IT careers that could be a fit:

-Computer support technician—Assume an IT role in which you support an organization's computer and/or network systems.
+Assume an IT role in which you support an organization's computer and/or network systems.
 Tapping into a vast knowledge base, you could be responsible for testing, maintaining, troubleshooting, and repairing networks and computer software and equipment.
 You may be responsible for taking care of a large network, or you may be providing one-on-one user support.

 - Annual salary range—$28,990 to $106,310 or more